 I tried using it on top of the pillow instead of inside the pillowcase, but that didn’t make any difference.
 So really, I just think it has its limitations.
 Somewhat ironically, I actually really liked having a warmer waking up phase in the morning.
 It felt really nice to wake up with a warm pillow, which I hadn’t really thought of as a key use for the Moona.

-One more important point to mention is about the noise.
-For me, I found that the Moona generally operates very quietly.
+One more important point to mention is the noise.
+Generally, I found that the Moona generally operates very quietly.
 The hum and the constant noise is very, very quiet.
 And when I was using earplugs, which I normally do, I couldn’t hear anything.

 However, from time to time, especially on the heating phase, it does seem to make what I would probably describe as a mechanical gurgling noise.
 It doesn’t happen very often, but it does happen, so it’s something to be aware of.